varunpm1/VPAccordionAnimation/README.md

 ## History

+### Version 3.0.1
+Fixed the Bundle issue due to pods

 ### Version 3.0.0
 Now the VPAccordionAnimation supports pods as well.
 Also it has been migrated to Swift 4 as well.